 In the spring of 1862, commanding the Army of Northern Virginia, he led his men in the battles of the Peninsula Campaign.
 By August, he had defeated the Union Army at the Second Battle of Bull Run in Manassas, Virginia, before invading Maryland and fighting in the Battle of Antietam.
 In May 1863, Lee and General Stonewall Jackson made news with their dramatic victory over a more significant force at Chancellorsville, Virginia.

-Lee continued to lead his troops in a number of battles throughout the war.
+Lee continued to lead his troops in several battles throughout the war.
 He was promoted to General-in-Chief of the Confederate forces on January 31, 1865.
 But, for the South, it was too late, as its army was devastated by casualties, disease, and desertion.
 When the Union attack on Petersburg, Virginia was successful on April 2, 1865, Lee abandoned Richmond and retreated west.
 A week later, his forces were surrounded, and he surrendered them to Ulysses S. Grant on April 9, 1865, at the Appomattox Court House.

 After the war, Lee moved to a friend’s plantation in Cartersville, Union forces.
 In October 1865, he became the president of the Washington College (later renamed the Washington and Lee University) in Lexington, Virginia, a job he retained until his death.
-In late September 1870, he suffered a stroke and on October 12th he died.
+In late September 1870, he suffered a stroke, and on October 12, he died.
 He was buried beneath the Lee Chapel at the University, where his body remains today.

 I tremble for my country when I hear of confidence expressed in me.
-I know too well my weakness, that our only hope is in God. — Robert E. Lee
+I know too well my weakness that our only hope is in God. — Robert E. Lee